rsvp/chess/.github/PULL_REQUEST_TEMPLATE.md

+[Kindly add further details regarding your PULL REQUEST below.]

+## If applicable, please explain your software fix or enhancement:

-## Any comment on your one-line quote or maxim?
+## If applicable, any comment on your one-line quote or maxim?

-Kindly add historical notes, additional context, etc.

 ---